Postgraduate Researcher Conference Support Fund

 - Have been accepted at a conference to give an oral presentation

 To be eligible for funding you must:

 - Be a PGR student in their second and third year (or part time equivalent).
-It is not open to first year PGR students or those who are ‘completion phase’ at the time the conference occurs.
 Applicants should first make use of any school funding available before applying to the PGR Conference Support Fund.
 Check with your supervisor and/or research support officer to see whether your school has discretionary funding to support PhD students with conference costs, and if so, how to access it.

 - The fund can award up to one UK conference and one international conference per PGR student during the PhD lifespan (one in each financial year).